trymeka/agent/README.md

 # Meka Agent

-Meka Agent is an autonomous computer-using agent that delivers state-of-the-art browsing capabilities.
+Meka Agent is an open-source, autonomous computer-using agent that delivers state-of-the-art browsing capabilities.
 The agent works and acts in the same way humans do, by purely using vision as its eyes and acting within a full computer context.

 It is designed as a simple, extensible, and customizable framework, allowing flexibility in the choice of models, tools, and infrastructure providers.